Skip to main content

 6

-What to Test
+What to Check

-Follows Instructions
+Follows Guidelines

 Code Quality

-Is the generated code clean and correct?
+Is the generated code clean, typed, and well-structured?

 Consistency

-Share your custom agents with the community:
+Share your custom agent with the community:

 1

-Polish
+Polish the Agent

 2